 There are two types of letters one would generally write in relation to the police.
-The first is to complain about a matter or an issue which require the police to take action.
-The second is to complain about the police itself.
+The first is to complain about a matter or an issue that require the police to take action.
+The second is to complain about the police themselves.

-The police complaint letter is a formal notification to the police on situations that will require police intervention.
+The police complaint letter is a formal notification to the police agencies on situations that will require police intervention.
 It is used to provide details about the situation so that the police department can take the necessary actions.
-It is generally written for the purpose of non-emergency complaint, report or enquiry.
+It is generally written for the purpose of the non-emergency complaint, report or enquiry.
 In case of emergency, call the emergency line or contact the nearest police station to file a police report.

-The following are some non-emergency situations where you may choose to write to the police instead of making a report at a Police Station:
+The following are some non-emergency situations where you may choose to write to the law enforcement officials instead of making a report at a Police Station:

 The police complaint letter is generally written after a specific incident or situation has occurred, which requires police action.
 This letter can also be used to report missing items or to make general enquiries.
 In some jurisdictions, police websites have standard templates for people to file a report online.
-You should check your local police website first before deciding whether to write a letter or file an online report.
+You should check your local police website first before deciding whether to send a letter by mail or file an online report.

 This letter is an official document that supports the investigation of the reported incident.
 It should provide accurate details as it is recorded for future reference and possibly for submission to the court.
 The letter should:

 To write a letter complaining about the police, one should first consider the following:

 Different jurisdictions have different departments to take complaints about the police.
 It could be part of the police’s internal investigation unit, or an external agency independent of the police.
 You should find out who you should be making the complaint to.
 If you do not think the police internal investigation will take your complaint seriously, you may consider litigating in court directly.